Undercook1799/layer7-dns-profiles/README.md

 #### Disclaimer:

 - I don't operate any of the DNS servers within these profiles.
 If there are any issues with the resolvers, it may not be my fault.
 Pretty much anything after the installation process of the profile is not on me.
 I am not liable if something goes wrong or for any illegal activities.
+- If you want me to remove any of these profiles, put in an issue request.